Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 A sharp pain behind the knee, particularly after an injury is often caused by a meniscus tear.
 Sharp pain behind the knee in runners is often from a pulled hamstring or hamstring tendonitis, whereas in cyclists is often caused by a calf tear.

-Pain behind the knee when bending the knee usually occurs when there is swelling in the knee, typically a bakers cyst.
+Posterior knee pain when bending the knee usually occurs when there is swelling in the knee, typically a bakers cyst.

 The most common cause of pain behind the knee when straightening the leg is a meniscus tear, particularly if you've been siting down or squatting.
 A pulled hamstring can also cause pain and limit how far you can straighten the knee.

-While in most cases pain behind the knee does not indicate a serious problem, any new incidence of posterior knee pain should be reviewed by your doctor as soon as possible.
+While in most cases pain in the back of the knee does not indicate a serious problem, any new incidence of posterior knee pain should be reviewed by your doctor as soon as possible.

-Treatment for pain behind the knee will depend on the underlying cause but may involve a combination or RICE, exercises, a knee brace, medication and physical therapy.
+Treatment will depend on the underlying cause but may involve a combination or RICE, exercises, a knee brace, medication and physical therapy.

 You might also be interested in the following articles: